lightwalking/alpine-mpich/README.md

 `cluster` ([project scaffolder](https://github.com/lightwalking/alpine-mpich/tree/master/cluster)) : is a directory containing a setup for deploying MPI programs to a cluster of containers.
 Include a runner script to automate Docker commands.

-*Below is instruction for building the Docker image yourself if you don't want to use the pre-built base or onbuild image.*
+*Below is instruction for building the Docker images yourself if you don't want to use the pre-built base or onbuild image.*

 ----